-After completing my undergraduate education, I was not ready for graduate school.
+After completing my undergraduate education, I had to ask myself, “am I ready for grad school?”
 I was exhausted from leading student organizations, competing in a highly-demanding academic environment, and so not ready to accept that I would no longer live within a one-mile radius of all my brilliant best friends with whom I would go to Burger King in the middle of the night.

 I knew nothing about the “real world” beyond a 10-week summer internship I did after my junior year.
 I wanted work experience, a normal sleep schedule, and a solid workout and cooking routine.